 - c) Complete and pass HUMA 6300 Postgraduate Seminar.
-The 1 credit earned from HUMA 6300 cannot be counted toward the credit requirements: - d) Take and pass LANG 5071 Postgraduate English for Humanities.
+The 1 credit earned from HUMA 6300 cannot be counted toward the credit requirements: - d) Full-time RPg students are required to take an English Language Proficiency Assessment (ELPA) Speaking Test administered by the Center for Language Education before the start of their first term of study.
+Students whose ELPA Speaking Test score is below Level 4, or who failed to take the test in their first term of study, are required to take LANG 5000 Foundation in Listening & Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation; - e) Take and pass LANG 5071 Postgraduate English for Humanities.
 The 1 credit earned from LANG 5071 cannot be counted toward the credit requirements.
-Students can be exempted from taking LANG 5071 with the agreement of the Division Head and Postgraduate Committee, or if they have completed this course in MPhil (HUMA) program before; - e) Pass the qualifying examination: - f) Register in HUMA 7990 Doctoral Thesis Research; and - g) Present and defend the PhD thesis.
+Students can be exempted from taking LANG 5071 with the agreement of the Division Head and PG Committee, or if they have completed this course in the MPhil program in Humanities before: - f) Pass the qualifying examination; - g) Register in HUMA 7990 Doctoral Thesis Research; and - h) Present and defend the PhD thesis.

 All new students must propose a course-taking plan for the first academic year in consultation with their advisors.
-The proposal, consisting of a list of courses to be taken in the first year, and a study plan specifying the learning objectives and how these objectives can be achieved by the proposed list of courses, should be submitted to the Division's PG Committee for endorsement with prior approval of the advisor, no later than the end of the course add/drop period of the first regular term.
+The proposal, consisting of a list of courses to be taken in the first year and a study plan specifying the learning objectives and how these objectives can be achieved by the proposed list of courses, should be submitted to the Division's PG Committee for endorsement with prior approval of the advisor, no later than the end of the course add/drop period of the first regular term.